rijkvanzanten/obachine/README.md

 [![Build Status](https://semaphoreci.com/api/v1/rijkvanzanten/obachine/branches/master/shields_badge.svg)](https://semaphoreci.com/rijkvanzanten/obachine)

 ## Overview
 Obachine is a search engine made for the [Amsterdam Public Library (OBA)](https://oba.nl) and is mainly built for their younger age demographic.
 The purpose of this application is to educate them on the inner workings of a search engine where the outcome is based on the given inputs.
-However, it's also developed to enhance the quest of finding a book to read; making it easier and more enjoyable.
+However, it's also developed to enhance the quest of finding a book to read; making it easier and enjoyable.

 It works by literally building the search query with using the machine blocks which are acting as search filters (i.e. author, genre).